Protocol and State Events in Western Australia

 • coordinating official hospitality functions hosted by the Premier as well as major government ceremonial and special events

-• selecting, purchasing and allocating appropriate official gifts for presentation by the Premier to dignitaries visiting WA and on overseas visits
+• selecting, purchasing and allocating appropriate official gifts for presentation by the Premier to foreign dignitaries visiting WA

-• providing protocol advice to the WA Government and members of the public on matters such as order of precedence, forms of address and State symbols
+• providing protocol advice on matters such as order of precedence, forms of address, State symbols and flag flying

 • liaison with the Consular Corps.